laher/fuzzymenu.vim/README.md

 ```

 From within your plugin, please use a central `plugin/*.vim` file to define filetype-specific mappings (rather than `ftplugin/`). fuzzymenu will look after which entries to show based on the `for` parameter and the filetype.
 It's just how fuzzymenu's registration mechanism works.

+## Background

+ * I've always felt that vim could be made more intuitive - this is my first attempt.
+ * The project was inspired by a combination of fzf (fuzzy finders) and spacemacs/(spacevim), and Intellij's 'shift-shift' omni finder - providing an easily discoverable feature set, where you only need to remember a single key mapping.
+ * The advantage of a fuzzy menu is the _immediacy_ of a large, filterable, top-level menu.

 # Status, Plans & TODOs